j-w-yun/Network-Library/README.md

 # NetworkingAPI
 A lightweight java networking API with both server and client implementation

 Partial release.
-Any part of this API is subject to change.
+All parts of this API are subject to change.